BloxinStud10/24-Hours/README.md

 <h1 align="center">24-HOURS</h1>
-24 Hours is a library of scripts made by Amazing Team.<br>
+24-Hours is a library of scripts made by Amazing Team.<br>
 We are here to provide users the best experiences<br>

 <h1 align="center">Licenses & Rights</h1>